Last Update September 2023

 For examples of what constitutes improper digital manipulation (as well as other forms of scientific misconduct), ADA encourages authors to refer to the 2006 editorial by the Journal of Clinical Investigation titled "Stop Misbehaving!"
 In addition, authors are encouraged to refer to Adobe's white paper on using Photoshop CS3 Extended in biomedical imaging.
 The paper provides useful information on maintaining image integrity, editing nondestructively, and the medical and scientific image workflow.

 Authors are encouraged to submit videos to be published in the online version of the article, with a still image from the video to appear in the PDF and print versions.
 Still images are encouraged, but not required, and should represent as best as possible the main subject of the video.
-Video files should be clearly labeled as "Video 1," "Video 2," etc., and still images should be named "Video 1 Still Image," etc. Each video must be cited in the text, and a legend must accompany each video.
-Video legends should include labels that correspond with the in-text citation and should be placed after the figure legends in the manuscript.
+Video files should be clearly labeled as "Video 1," "Video 2," etc., and still images should be named "Video 1 Still Image," etc.

 Most video formats are acceptable, including .avi, .flv, .mov, .mp4, .swf, .wav, .wma, .wmv, and more.
 For helpful information about creating videos, please visit the Video Creation Guide.